devdogio/Quest-System-Pro-Docs/docs/GettingStarted.md

 -   QuestDatabase: Contains all quests and achievements.

 When you've added the QuestManager you'll see a new button at the bottom of the inspector "Generate and link databases".
 When you click this a folder selection window will show up.
 Once you've selected a location to save the new databases they'll auto. be generated and added to your managers object.
 By default there are already databases available you can re-use.
 You can find these in the  **QuestSystemPro / Demos / Files / Databases**  folder.

+### 2.1 Genearl settings database

+Create a General settings database under Assets/Devdog/General Settings database and link it to your GeneralSettingsManager.

 ## 3. Setting up the player